Skip to main content

 Sociodemographic data collection

 Holland Bloorview Kids Rehabilitation Hospital is committed to building an inclusive, diverse, equitable, accessible and anti-racist environment for all clients, families and staff.
 We believe that every individual, regardless of their background, identity, or ability, deserves the opportunity to fully contribute, participate and thrive within our community.
 As outlined in our strategic plan, our goals include empowering a healthy team and providing care that’s socially accountable.
 The collection of sociodemographic data will help us better understand and support the unique social needs of clients and families we serve and to foster a diverse workforce that reflects the communities we serve.
-The information collected will remain anonymous and confidential.

 We ask because we care

 We ask because we care is aimed at building awareness around our efforts to collect sociodemographic data in order to help us personalize care to each child’s needs.
 This data collection initiative is led by Ontario Health and required by all hospitals in the province.
 As part of registration, families are asked for information such as their ethnicity, household income, number of dependents, sex and gender identity, area of residence and preferred language.
+Information will be seen by the child’s care team and treated with the same level of confidentiality as all other health information.

 Click here for a list of frequently asked questions (FAQ).
 For more information on the actual questions being asked, visit torontohealthequity.ca/demographic-questions/.

-Sociodemographic data collection for staff and job applicants
+Sociodemographic data collection for applicants

-As part of our commitment to fostering a healthy team that reflects the diversity of our community, all staff and job applicants are invited to participate in a voluntary and anonymous demographic survey.
-This survey will help us identify and remove barriers that may be impacting employment opportunities of historically underrepresented equity priority groups including: Indigenous (First Nations, Métis, or Inuit) peoples; persons belonging to racialized communities; persons with disabilities; women; and members of marginalized sexual orientation and gender identity communities.
-The personal information you provide through this questionnaire is collected and accessed following the guidance from the Ontario Human Rights Commission’s “Count me in!”
+Holland Bloorview’s applicant sociodemographic survey is an optional survey that is part of our online application process.
+Responses are anonymous and confidential and will help us identify and remove barriers that may be impacting employment opportunities of historically underrepresented equity priority groups.
+The personal information provided through this questionnaire is collected and accessed following the guidance from the Ontario Human Rights Commission’s “Count me in!”
 Guide and Ontario’s Data Standards for the Identification and Monitoring of Systemic Racism.

 Language Interpretation Services